Jonathan Harris (American football): Denver Broncos

 On October 23, 2019, Harris was claimed off waivers by the Denver Broncos.
 He was waived with a non-football illness designation on August 12, 2020, and reverted to the team's reserve/non-football illness list after clearing waivers the next day.

 On September 1, 2021, Harris was waived by the Broncos and re-signed to the practice squad.
 He was promoted to the active roster on January 3, 2022.

 On August 30, 2022, Harris was waived by the Broncos and signed to the practice squad the next day.
 He was promoted to the active roster on November 15.

 Miami Dolphins

 On March 18, 2024, Harris signed a one-year contract with the Miami Dolphins He was released on August 28, and re-signed to the practice squad.

 Carolina Panthers

 On October 22, 2024, Harris was signed by the Carolina Panthers off the Dolphins practice squad.
 He was waived on December 23.

 Minnesota Vikings

 On December 26, 2024, Harris was signed to the Minnesota Vikings practice squad.
 He signed a reserve/future contract on January 16, 2025.

 On August 26, 2025, Harris was released by the Vikings as part of final roster cuts.
-He was signed to the practice squad the next day.
+He was signed to the practice squad the next day and he spent the whole season there.

+On August 24, 2026, Harris re-signed with the Vikings.
+On August 30, he was released by the Vikings as part of the final roster cuts.
+On September 23, Harris was signed to the Vikings practice squad.